Benefits of a Private Limited Company

 - Scope for a greater company pension scheme to be secured through a limited company

 - A limited company has a greater ability to raise finance by the issue of shares

 - Looking for outside investors, you may be able to take advantage of the tax incentive the Business Expansion Scheme.
 The scheme provides individual investors with tax relief in respect of investment in certain activities.
 It also enhances the ability of eligible companies to attract outside investment.

 - Ownership of a limited company can be spread over a greater number of people

 - There may be a greater degree of business credibility of trading through a limited company

 - The rights of shareholders are normally clearly defined and protected

 - Unlike a sole trader or partnership, a Limited Company has a separate legal identity – this means that it is the company itself which owns a property and that it is the company which may sue and/or be sued in respect of the business of the company

-- The company continues to trade irrespective of director or management changes until the company is wound up
+- The company continues to trade irrespective of director or shareholder changes until the company is wound up

 The Tax Benefits of a Limited Company